uea-teaching/web-based-programming/lectures/canvas.md

 console.log(ctx);
 ```

-You will see current values for the attributes, and if you expand the
+You will see current values for all the attributes, and if you expand the
-`CanvasRenderingContext2D` field you will see the methods available.
+`CanvasRenderingContext2D` field you will see the many methods available.

 ## Drawing {data-auto-animate="true"}